Honduras Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of certain countries must obtain a visa from a Honduran embassy or consulate before traveling
+Travelers not on the visa-exempt list must obtain a tourist visa from a Honduran embassy or consulate before arrival.

 Arrival Process